Tanishkachakole/Amazon-Sales-Dashboard/README.md

 ### 4. Trend & Profit Insights
 This page analyzes:
-- Sales Trend by Month and Year
+- Sales Trend  or profit trend by Month and Year
-- Product Demand Pattern
+- day wise Total sales which help to find peakday of month or year
 - Payment Mode Changes Over Time
 - Delivery Performance Comparison
-- Return Ratio by Product
+- product which stock are most remaining and less remaining which is very useful to understand which product are high demand in  month ,day

 This page provides deeper business insights for decision-making.
 ![Operational Intelligence](https://github.com/Tanishkachakole/Amazon-Sales-Dashboard/blob/main/trend_analysis.png)